Improving causal inference in interrupted time series analysis: the triple difference design: Abstract

 Results: The DDD-ITSA model provides clear parameterization for assessing baseline balance across groups and estimating differential treatment effects.
 In the stylized Proposition 99 example, all groups demonstrated balance on pre-intervention level and trend.
 The triple-difference estimand revealed a statistically significant annual net reduction of -1.76 per-capita cigarette packs in California relative to the secondary control (P = 0.020; 95\% CI: -3.24, -0.28), consistent with the treatment effect observed against the primary control.
 The difference-in-differences between the two control groups was non-significant, supporting the validity of the comparison.

-Conclusions: The DDD-ITSA design offers a robust approach for strengthening causal inferences when two-group comparisons may be confounded.
-By leveraging an additional control group, researchers can difference out remaining biases and assess effect heterogeneity across subgroups.
+Conclusions: The DDD-ITSA design offers a useful extension of the interrupted time series framework that can improve causal inference when its identifying assumptions are plausible.
+By leveraging an additional control group, researchers can difference out remaining biases and assess effect heterogeneity across groups or comparison dimensions.
 The updated \itsa{} package for Stata facilitates implementation, making this design accessible for routine application in health policy research.
 Careful attention to control group selection, baseline balance, and autocorrelation remains essential for valid interpretation.